thatguykwameC/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. This script is used to list all files, hidden and non-hidden
 6. This script displays all the contents in a working directory in a long format numerically.
 7. This script creates a new directory
 8. This script deletes a file
+9. This scripts deletes a directory